-G+A Response: Suggested text has been removed.
+G+A Response: Suggested text has been added per the staff's recommendation.

 7. (08/16/2022) Development standards by zone - MUU - Text would modify interior ceiling height provisions and revise parking garage standards.

 City Response (08/16/2022): Staff recommends the minimum interior ceiling height be called out for the shopfront ground level (as is currently the case).
 Staff does not see the value of specifying that minimums do not apply to other floors, as this should be understood.
 Staff recommends all parking garage floors be level to accommodate redevelopment for another use, not just the floor at grade level.
 Staff recommends these revisions.